-If you would like to attend an external practical training course, you must submit the request form to the Graduate Education Team 1 or 2 in the Educational Planning Section two weeks before the start date.
+If you would like to attend an external practical training course, you must submit the request form to JD & MPH Unit, International Exchange Section two weeks before the start date.
 (If you would like to attend training abroad, you must submit your request two months before the start date.)